Receive Updates from The Center

 - SCATS campers select their courses from a list mailed out two weeks before SCATS begins.
 Classes selection is not a part of the initial application process.

-- A blog was kept by SCATS Counselors and Center staff throughout the 2013 camp.
-CLICK HERE or go to http://gifted-studies.com/campblog to review all the events that took place in 2013 and see what the 2014 SCATS Camp may look like!
+- A blog was kept daily by SCATS Counselors and Center staff throughout SCATS.
+CLICK HERE or go to scatsblog.org to see what is happened during SCATS 2014 and what SCATS 2015 may look like!

 SCATS applications are accepted in the order they are received.
 Enrollment for residential students is limited to 200; non-residential students are limited to a much smaller number.